Our Sketch nibs are durable and flexible sketching nibs that provide the following advantages:

 - They last a long time - they won't snap or rust like dip nibs

-All three versions are strong nibs designed for sketching with good line variation.
+Our Sketch nibs are designed for sketching - hence the name - and provide good line variation, some flex, and will last a long time.
 They fit our Large Nib Feeds designed for the Zebra Manga G and Brause Rose nibs.

-Our Sketch nibs do not make as fine hairlines as the Manga G and Brause Rose although they get close.
-The tradeoff is that you can move our Sketch nibs freely in all directions quickly.
+Our Sketch nibs do not make as fine hairlines as the Manga G and Brause Rose nibs although they get close.
+The problem with those nibs is that the tip is very sharp and can dig into the paper when you move it in the direction the nib points.
+Our Sketch nibs are designed to move freely in all directions quickly.
 The tip doesn't snag or catch on the paper.
-This lets you draw quickly and confidently.
-You can do that with finely pointed nibs only after lots of practice and with great care each time you try.
+This lets you draw more quickly and confidently.
+You can do that sort of thing with finely pointed nibs only after lots of practice.

 We provide instructions for polishing and reshaping your Sketch nib.